$q$-state Potts ice

-The statistics of `loops' of like spins, and `worms' of alternating spin orientation (see Fig. \ref{fig:Worm_diagram}) have been studied in spin ice models, and shown to be characteristic of random walks in two and three dimensions, consistent with the principle that the coulomb phase in spin ice corresponds to deconfinement of the electric field \cite{PhysRevLett.107.177202}.
+The statistics of `loops' of like spins, and `worms' of alternating spin orientation (see Fig. \ref{fig:Worm_diagram}) have been studied in spin ice models, and shown to be characteristic of random walks in two and three dimensions, consistent with the principle that the Coulomb phase in spin ice corresponds to deconfinement of the electric field \cite{PhysRevLett.107.177202}.

-We can similarly analyze the statistics of worms of alternating colors in various Potts ice models, and ascertain if these conform to the expected behavior in a coulomb phase.
+We can similarly analyze the statistics of worms of alternating colors in various Potts ice models, and ascertain if these conform to the expected behavior in a Coulomb phase.
 In two dimensions, the distribution of worm lengths is predicted to follow a power law with non-universal exponent.
 In three dimensions, there is a distinction between the distribution of short worms, and long worms which wrap around the periodic boundaries of the system.
 Short worm lengths are distributed as a power law with exponent $-2.5$ in three dimensions, whilst the longer worm distribution falls away more slowly with exponent $-1$ \cite{PhysRevLett.107.177202}.
 The distinction between the two behaviors lies in the finite probability of random walks in three dimensions not to recur.

-The worms are closely associated with rooton excitations; each flavor of worm is flipped by strings of given rooton operators $R^{\alpha}$ and $R^{-\alpha}=(R^{\alpha})^{\dagger}$ operators.
+Each flavor of worm is generated by loops of $R^{\alpha}$ and $R^{-\alpha}=(R^{\alpha})^{\dagger}$ operators.
 We note that for $z=1$, the assignment of worms to a given color configuration is unique, whilst for $z\ge2$ this is not the case, as mutliple worms of the same flavor intersect at each vertex, as is the case for spin ice.

-Worm length statistics for the $N_c=4$ models and the $N_c=6$ model on the cubic lattice is presented in Figure \ref{fig:Loop_Statistics}.
+Worm length statistics for the $q=4$ models and the $q=6$ model on the cubic lattice is presented in Figure \ref{fig:Loop_Statistics}.
 The expected power law behavior is observed in all cases, with deviations found only for worms of length comparable to the system size.

-These statistics are obtained through sampling ground state configurations obtained via a Markov chain, wherein the allowed moves are the flipping of colors in a randomly selected worm.
-Worm lengths are sampled from all worms of all flavors for a given ground state, not just from the worm flipped in the Markov update.
+These statistics are obtained through sampling ground state configurations obtained via Markov chain Monte Carlo, wherein the allowed updates are the flipping of all colors along a randomly selected worm.
+Worm lengths are sampled from all worms of all flavors for a given ground state configuration, not just from the worm flipped in the Markov update.